Physics Informed Token Transformer for Solving Partial Differential Equations: Results

-Lastly, similar to experiments in both \citet{li2021fourier}, we can use our models to use the first $10$ seconds of data to predict a fixed, future timestep.
+Lastly, similar to experiments in both \citet{li2021fourier} and \citet{li2022transformer}, we can use our models to use the first $10$ seconds of data to predict a fixed, future timestep.
 Including the initial condition, we use 41 frames to predict a single, future frame.
 In this case, we predict the system state at $20$ and $30$ seconds in two separate experiments.
 For this experiment, we are learning the operator $\mathcal{G}_{\theta}:u(\cdot,t)|_{t\in[0, 10]} \to u(\cdot,t)|_{t=20,30}$.
 We shuffle the data such that forcing term amplitude and viscosity combinations appear in both the training and test set, but initial conditions do not appear in both.
 Our setup is more difficult than in previous works because we are using multiple forcing term amplitudes and viscosities.
-The results are given in table \ref{tab:2d_fixed_future_results}, where we see PITT outperforms FNO.
-Example predictions are given in the appendix.
+The results are given in table \ref{tab:2d_fixed_future_results}, where we see PITT variants outperform the baseline model for both embedding methods.
+Example predictions are given in the appendix in figures \ref{fig:old_ff} and \ref{fig:new_ff}.